Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 Then, seeing that [Winston](https://classic-literature.fandom.com/wiki/Winston_Smith)’s glass was empty, he brought the gin bottle and filled it.
 There was no need to give orders.
 They knew his habits.
-The chessboard was always waiting for him, his corner table was always reserved; even when Free eBooks at Planet eBook.com 365 the place was full he had it to himself, since nobody cared to be seen sitting too close to him.
+The chessboard was always waiting for him, his corner table was always reserved; even when the place was full he had it to himself, since nobody cared to be seen sitting too close to him.
 He never even bothered to count his drinks.
 At irregular intervals they presented him with a dirty slip of paper which they said was the bill,